 NYS Residency Application

-This application is for new degree students and continuing students who have been attending FIT as non-residents and wish to establish New York State residency.
-Please carefully read the instructions below.
+Carefully read the application instructions below.
 In addition to the residency application, you must provide the required supporting documents.

 Completed applications must be submitted prior to the end of the registration period for the semester for which the application is intended.

 Only complete applications will be reviewed.
 All questions must be answered.
 The application must be notarized.
 Please allow four to six weeks for review.

 No retroactive adjustments to your residency status for prior semesters will be made.
 Pending applications oblige you to pay the non-resident tuition rate; upon approval, you will be reimbursed accordingly.
 Applications for students who have an outstanding liability to the college will not be reviewed.